MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-powerbi-reports-factbox.md

 6. Save and name the report.

-    It's important to give the report a name that contains the name of the list page associated with the report.
-For example, if the report is for the **Items** list page, include the word *items* somewhere in the name.
+    Give the report a name that contains the name of the list page associated with the report, as it is in the client.
+The name isn't case-sensitive though.
+Suppose the report is for the **Sales Invoices** list page.
+In this case, include the words **sales invoices** somewhere in the name, like **my sales invoices.pbix** or **my_Sales Invoices_list.pbix**.

     This naming convention isn't a requirement.
 However, it makes selecting reports in [!INCLUDE[prod_short](includes/prod_short.md)] quicker.
-When the report selection page opens from a list page, it's automatically filtered based on the page name.
+When the report selection page opens from a list page, it's automatically applied a filter based on the page name.
+The filter has the syntax: `@*<caption>*`,  like `@*Sales Invoices*`.
 This filtering is done to limit the reports that are displayed.
 Users can clear the filter to get a full list of reports available in Power BI.

 7. When you're done, publish the report as usual.